stefanmielke/libdragon-extensions/README.md

 int value = mem_zone_alloc(&memory_pool, sizeof(int));
 value = 1;

-// resets pool to the beggining mem_zone_free_all(&memory_pool);
+// resets pool to the beginning mem_zone_free_all(&memory_pool);

 // gets another int, but on the same memory space as before